SumhoundGuides

 Doing this by hand across three formats every month is exactly the chore Sumhound exists to kill: upload each export, get the reconciled waterfall per channel, and see the anomalies flagged — free, no signup, files never stored.
 Paste this checklist somewhere you'll see it on the 1st of the month.

 Stop doing this by hand.
-Upload your settlement file to Sumhound’s free settlement tools — Penny reconciles it to the cent and flags anything that looks wrong.
+Upload your settlement file to the free Shopify payouts analyzer — Penny reconciles it to the cent and flags anything that looks wrong.
 Free, no signup, files never stored.